ringcentral/ringcentral-api-docs/docs/notifications/manual/webhooks/configuring-tls-ssl.md

 1. Creating a Key Pair and Requesting a TLS / SSL Server Certificate
 1. Installing the certificate in a server

 This tutorial will use [Let's Encrypt](https://letsencrypt.org/) for certificates.
-Other Certificate Authorities will have their own ways to process Certificate Signing Requests (CSRs) and return Certificates for use.
+Other Certificate Authorities will have their own ways to process Certificate Signing Requests (CSRs) and return Certificates, such as using PKCS #10 CSRs.

 ## Creating a Key Pair and Requesting a TLS / SSL Server Certificate